fereshte-khani/fereshte-khani.github.io/_pages/about.md

   - /about.html
 ---

-I am a Senior Applied Scientist in the Office of Applied Research at Microsoft.
-Before joining Microsoft, I got my Ph.D. at Stanford under supervision of [Percy Liang](https://cs.stanford.edu/~pliang/) and my M.S. at MIT under supervision of [Martin Rinard](https://people.csail.mit.edu/rinard/).
+I am a Researcher at OpenAI.
+Before joining OpenAI, I was at [Microsoft](https://www.microsoft.com/en-us/research/group/office-of-applied-research/) and before that I got my Ph.D. at Stanford under supervision of [Percy Liang](https://cs.stanford.edu/~pliang/) and my M.S. at MIT under supervision of [Martin Rinard](https://people.csail.mit.edu/rinard/).

 ## <a name="research"></a>Research